hubofvalley/Testnet-Guides/Story Protocol/README.md

 #### 1. Node Interactions

-- **Deploy and Manage Validator Nodes**: Deploy new validator nodes or remove existing ones. **Important!** Always back up critical files (e.g., seed phrases, private keys, `priv_validator_key.json`) before deletion.
+- **Deploy and Manage Validator Nodes:** Deploy new validator nodes or remove existing ones. **Important!** Always back up critical files (e.g., seed phrases, private keys, `priv_validator_key.json`) before deletion.
-- **Node Control**: Start, stop, or restart validator nodes as needed.
+- **Node Control:** Start, stop, or restart validator nodes as needed.
-- **Node Status**: Monitor the current operational status of the validator node.
+- **Node Status:** Monitor the current operational status of the validator node.
-- **Peer Management**: Add peers to enhance network stability and communication.
+- **Peer Management:** Add peers to enhance network stability and communication.
-- **Client Updates**: Update Consensus Client and Geth (Execution Client) to ensure compatibility and performance.
+- **Client Updates:** Update Consensus Client and Geth (Execution Client) to ensure compatibility and performance.
-- **Targeted Controls**: Stop or restart specific services, such as the Consensus Client or Geth, for more granular control.
+- **Targeted Controls:** Stop or restart specific services, such as the Consensus Client or Geth, for more granular control.
-- **Logging**: Access unified logs for both Consensus Client and Geth, aiding in troubleshooting and monitoring.
+- **Logging:** Access unified logs for both Consensus Client and Geth, aiding in troubleshooting and monitoring.

 #### 2. Validator and Key Interactions

-- **Validator Setup**: Create a validator to engage in network consensus and security.
+- **Validator Setup:** Create a validator to engage in network consensus and security.
-- **Key Management**: Export EVM private keys and back up validator keys to prevent data loss.
+- **Key Management:** Export EVM private keys and back up validator keys to prevent data loss.
-- **Stake and Unstake Tokens**: Stake tokens to support network security or unstake them as required.
+- **Stake and Unstake Tokens:** Stake tokens to support network security or unstake them as required.
 Also, query validator public keys and account balances.

 #### 3. Snapshot Application